 If you want to hike in to Machu Picchu, but don’t think four full days of trekking is for you, there are many shorter options available.

-Tour operators such as SAS Peru, American Inca Trail, and Alpaca Expeditions offer three-day, two-night and two-day, one-night options for hiking to Machu Picchu via a shorter section of the Inca Trail.
+Alpaca Expeditions offer three-day, two-night and two-day, one-night options for hiking to Machu Picchu via a shorter section of the Inca Trail.
+Again, you can receive a 5% discount off your trek by using discount code WorldlyAdventurer when enquiring.

 These shorter options are great for people who are unsure of their trekking abilities, prefer less days spent without a shower or a bed, or simply don’t have as much time to dedicate to a trip to Cusco, Machu Picchu, and Peru.